Inferring stochastic low-rank recurrent neural networks from neural data: Introduction

 \section{Introduction}

 A common goal of many scientific fields is to extract the dynamical systems underlying noisy experimental observations.
 In particular, in neuroscience, much work is devoted to understanding the coordinated firing of neurons as being implemented through underlying dynamical systems \cite{Churchland2007,Shenoy2013,Gallego2017,Vyas2020,Barack2021}.
 Recurrent neural networks (RNNs) constitute a common model-class of neural dynamics \cite{Sussillo2009,Pandarinath2018,Hess2023,Durstewitz2017,Perich2020,Valente2022,Dinc2023,Brenner2024} which can be reverse-engineered to form hypotheses about neural computations \cite{Barak2017,Sussillo2013}.
 As a result, several recent research directions have centered on interpretable or analytically tractable RNN architectures.
 In particular, RNNs with low-rank structure \cite{Seung1996,Eliasmith2002,Mastrogiuseppe2018, Schuessler2020, Beiran2021, Dubreuil2022,Pals2024} admit a direct mapping between high-dimensional population activity and an underlying low-dimensional dynamical system.
-RNNs with piecewise-linear activations \cite{Durstewitz2017,Curto2019,Brenner2022,Hess2023,Eisenmann2023,Morrison2024} have fixed points and cycles that can be accessed analytically.
+RNNs with piecewise-linear activations \cite{Durstewitz2017,Curto2019,Brenner2022,Hess2023,Eisenmann2023,Morrison2024} are tractable, as they have fixed points and cycles that can be accessed analytically.

 To serve as useful models of brain activity, it is important that models also capture the observed brain activity, including trial-to-trial variability.
 Many methods that fit RNNs to data are restricted to RNNs with deterministic transitions \cite{Sussillo2009,Pandarinath2018,Hess2023,Dinc2023,Valente2022,Perich2020}.
 It is unlikely that, in general, all variability in the data can be explained by variability in the RNNs initial state.
 Thus, adopting stochastic transitions is imperative.
 While probabilistic sequence models are used effectively in neuroscience \cite{Cunningham2014}, they have so far largely consisted of state space models without an obvious mechanistic interpretation \cite{Petreska2011,Macke2011,Linderman2017, Kim2023, Zhao2023}.